microsoft/AirSim/README.md

 # Welcome to Aerial Informatics and Robotics Simulator (AirSim)

-AirSim is a simulator for quadrotors (and soon other vehicles) built on Unreal Engine.
-It is open-source, cross platform and supports hardware-in-loop with popular platforms such as PixHawk for physically and visually realistic simulations.
+AirSim is a simulator for drones (and soon other vehicles) built on Unreal Engine.
+It is open-source, cross platform and supports hardware-in-loop with popular flight controllers such as Pixhawk for physically and visually realistic simulations.
 It is developed as an Unreal plugin that can simply be dropped in to any Unreal environment you want.

-Our goal is to develop AirSim as a platform for AI research where we can experiment with deep learning, computer vision and reinforcement learning algorithms for autonomous vehicles.
+Our goal is to develop AirSim as a platform for AI research to experiment with deep learning, computer vision and reinforcement learning algorithms for autonomous vehicles.
 For this purpose, AirSim also exposes APIs to retrieve data and control vehicles in a platform independent way.

+**Check out the quick 1.5 minute demo**
 [![AirSim Demo Video](docs/images/demo_video.png)](https://youtu.be/GB-sBpXvM3s)

 # Development Status